 Flower Girl Dress: Dollcake, Australia

 Hair Stylist & Makeup Artist: Modern Muse Girl, Ottawa

 Groom’s Bespoke Suit & Tie: Giroux Menswear, Ottawa

 Groomsmen’s Braces/Suspenders & Custom Bowties: Giroux Menswear, Ottawa

 DJ: JP Bedford from Capital Entertainment

 Ice Blue Linen Rentals: MasterMind Event Rentals, Kanata

 Stop-Motion Videographer: Charlotte Northrope Photography, Canada & Australia

 Wedding Planner: Yours truly!
 Stephanie de Montigny

-Stay tuned for the full wedding gallery!
+Check out the full wedding gallery!